ONLINE SCHEDULING AND VIRTUAL CONSULTS AVAILABLE

 What is Herpangina?

 The disease Herpangina is manifested in the form of small, blister-like ulcers on the roof of the mouth and in the back of the throat.
-Usually, it is a childhood disease and affects kids between the age group 1 to 4.
-However, this disease may also affect adults and it is commonly referred to as hand, foot and mouth disease.
-The lesions of Herpangina usually clear within a week and there are not much complications associated with it.
+Usually, it is a childhood disease and affects kids between the ages group 1 to 4.
+However, this disease may also affect adults and it is commonly referred to as hand, foot, and mouth disease.
+The lesions of Herpangina usually clear within a week and there are not many complications associated with it.
 Symptoms may also include a sudden fever, sore throat, headache, and neck pain.

 Why are infants the more affected ones?

 Some medical experts again opine that Herpangina and the HFM (Hand Foot and Mouth disease) are separate illnesses.
-However they are closely related as the virus responsible causing them is the same.
+However, they are closely related as the virus responsible for causing them is the same.
 Both conditions are caused by enteroviruses.

 Enteroviruses are a group of viruses that typically affect your gastrointestinal tract.
 Usually, the body’s immune system produces antibodies (they are proteins that recognize and destroy viruses and bacteria) to fight off infection.
 Now, since infants and young children do not have or have not developed the appropriate antibodies, they are more susceptible to enteroviruses.
 The disease is contagious enough but the good news is that the symptoms fade away within a maximum of 10 days!

-What lets you know that your child has herapangina?
+What lets you know that your child has herpangina?

 In infants especially, symptoms are hard to read.
-Your dentist detects herpangina in your child (especially if he or she has not learnt to speak yet) if the any of the following symptoms show up:
+Your dentist detects herpangina in your child (especially if he or she has not learned to speak yet) if any of the following symptoms show up:

 Things to know about the spread of Herpangina